 - Setting corporate objectives, monitoring progress towards them and assessing the impact of our strategies

-- Promoting the interests of students and ensuring that student's voice is effective in shaping the strategic direction of the College and the range and quality of the services that we provide
+- Promoting the interests of students and ensuring that students’ voices are significant in shaping the strategic direction of the College and the range and quality of the services that we provide

-- Appointing the Principal, Deputy Principal, Vice Principal, Director of Finance and Clerk and determining their pay and conditions of service
+- Appointing the Principal, Deputy Principal, Chief Finance Officer and Clerk/Company Secretary and determining their pay and conditions of service

 - Setting a framework for the pay and conditions of service of all other staff

-- Approving key policies (including the policy for determining tuition fees) and taking decisions on issues of strategic importance that it would not be appropriate to delegate
+- Approving key policies (including the policy for determining tuition fees) and taking decisions on issues of strategic importance which would not be appropriate to delegate

-- Providing challenge and support to the Principal and the Senior Management Team
+- Providing challenge and support to the Principal and the Senior Leadership Team

-- Ensuring the safeguarding of students and preventing them from being drawn into violent extremism
+- Ensuring the safeguarding of students and preventing them from being drawn into extremism

 - Ensuring the solvency of the College and the safeguarding and development of its assets